 Canadian Art

-I first saw Emma Lake school art in early childhood and with the guidance of several friends continue to study and appreciate Emma Lake school artists, their contemporaries and those they influenced - e.g. Illingworth Kerr, Dorothy Knowles, David Alexander, Luke Lindoe and Laurel Cormack.
+I first saw artworks by Emma Lake School artists in early childhood.
+With the guidance of several friends, I continue to study and appreciate Emma Lake school artists, their contemporaries and those they influenced - e.g. Illingworth Kerr, Dorothy Knowles, David Alexander, Luke Lindoe and Laurel Cormack.

 Railway Heritage

-I have been involved in the railway preservation movement for the past thirty years, volunteering in restoration and operations, working on many projects, special events and serving on several boards.
+I have been involved in the railway preservation movement for over 40 years, volunteering in restoration and operations, working on many projects, special events, and serving on several boards.
+From 2020 to 2024, I was Executive Director of the Revelstoke Heritage Railway Society, operators of the renowned Revelstoke Railway Museum and Craigellachie Last Spike Historic Site.

 Museums and Built Heritage

-Museums are both my vocation and vacation.
-Dynamic places which offer endless learning, inspiration and enjoyment, I visit and study museums and historic sites wherever I go.
-My interest in railways has led me to grow a particularly strong interest in industrial, technology and transport museums.
+Museums are my passion, vocation and vacation.
+For me, museums and historic sites are dynamic places which offer endless learning, inspiration and enjoyment.
+I visit and study them wherever I go in the world.
+My life-long interest in railways has led me to grow a particularly strong interest in industrial, technology and transport museums.

 My Network